Advertisement

 What, you’ve never heard of Leapmotor before?
 Get some wifi in that cave of yours.
 The Leapmotor C10 is half of the Chinese brand’s initial dual-pronged push into Europe: along with the T03 city car, it will eventually be joined by a host of other models as Leapmotor looks to gain a foothold outside of its domestic market.

 Where, by the way, it’s growing astonishingly quickly.
-Founded in 2015, it’s already the third biggest electric and plug-in hybrid vehicle maker in China (!) and having shifted 145,000 units last year it’s aiming for 250k by the end of 2024.
+Founded in 2015, it’s already the third biggest electric and plug-in hybrid vehicle maker in China (!) and having shifted 145,000 units in 2023 it was aiming for 250k in 2024.
 The half-million mark is the goal before the decade is out.

 Advertisement - Page continues below